 Horseshoe Bend, Arizona

-Part of Grand Canyon East Rim, Horseshoe Bend is one of the most photographed natural landmarks in the US.
+Part of Grand Canyon East Rim, Horseshoe Bend is one of the most photographed canyons in the United States.
 This entire area that includes Antelope Canyon, Glen Canyon and Lake Powell is a photographer’s paradise.

-The Horseshoe Bend is a horseshoe shaped bend in the Colorado River that you can view from the edge of the 1,000 foot cliff.
-Set off by the orange-colored rocks of the canyon, Colorado river takes on a deep emerald hue as it travels around the bend, adding even more drama to an already spectacular landscape.
+The Horseshoe Bend is a horseshoe-shaped bend in the Colorado River that you can view from the edge of the 1,000-foot cliff.
+Set off by the orange-colored rocks of the canyon, the Colorado River takes on a deep emerald hue as it travels around the bend, adding even more drama to an already spectacular landscape.

 Despite its popularity, Horseshoe Bend retains a wild feeling – there are almost no fences on the exposed cliff top.
 To see this landscape at its best and without the crowds, spend the night in Page and drive to the bend for sunrise.
 From Page, head south on Highway 89 to between mileposts 544 and 545.
 Then take a dirt road on the west side of the Hwy and follow it to the horseshoe bend car park.